nevrome/olympia.votiveweapons.article2021/README.md

 ### Overview of contents:

-This repository contains the directories `code` and `data` to reproduce the preparations, calculations and figure renderings in this paper.
-The `plots` directory contains readily rendered versions of the plots.
+This repository contains the directories `code` and `data` to reproduce the data preparation, calculations and figure renderings in this paper.
+The `plots` directory contains readily rendered versions of the plots, with the figure captions in another README.md file in this folder.

 ### How to reproduce:

-As the data and code in this repository are complete and self-contained, it can be reproduced with any R environment (tested for R v4.1.0).
+As the data and code in this repository are complete and self-contained, it can be reproduced with only an R environment (tested for R v4.1.0).
 The necessary package dependencies are documented in the `DESCRIPTION` file and can be installed manually or automatically with `devtools::install(repos = "https://mran.microsoft.com/snapshot/2021-08-24")`.

 ### Licenses: